IELTS Cue Card Sample 57 - Describe a national festival in your country

 You should say:

-- When it takes place
+- when it takes place

-- Why it takes place
+- why it takes place

-- What the people do during this festival
+- what people do during this festival

 New Year day is one of the most widely celebrated festivals in our country.
 This is the occasion that people celebrates with great joy, hope, festivity and different cultural and other programs.

 New Year is the time when a new calendar year begins and the year count is incremented.
-According to Gregorian calendar, this festival falls on the first January each year.
+According to the Gregorian calendar, this festival falls on the first January each year.

-People start the arrangement to celebrate this festival about one week prior to the 1st January.
+People start the arrangement to celebrate this festival about one week prior to the 1st of January.
 On the 31st night, people gather together, eat western foods and sometimes the traditional foods, make prayer for the prosperity of for the New Year and stay awake till late night to enjoy the night.

 People greet others, give and receive gifts, visit the amusement parks and do many other activities.
 Some fares held on for the occasion and a great gathering is observed there.
 So of the big trade fares, book fares start on the 1st day of the year.

 This is an important festival for us.
 We along with the whole world take this day as an important festival day.
-In our tradition, we start the year with the hope of eliminating the bitterness and failure of the past year and start a fresh year with the hope of fortune and happiness.
+In our tradition, we start the year with the hope of eliminating the bitterness and failure of the past year and start a 'fresh year' with the hope of fortune and happiness.